fastify/fastify/docs/Plugins-Guide.md

 Now your hook will run just for the first route!

 As you probably noticed at this time, `request` and `reply` are not the standard Nodejs *request* and *response* objects, but Fastify's objects.
-Let's say that you are arriving from a framework like Express or Restify, and you already have some Middleware that do exactly what you need, and you don't want to redo al the work.
+Let's say that you are arriving from a framework like Express or Restify, and you already have some Middleware that do exactly what you need, and you don't want to redo all the work.

 <a name="middlewares"></a>
 ## Middlewares